You are currently viewing 17 Things You Will Love to Do in Ljubljana Slovenia

 Love Lock Bridge Ljubljana

 Apart from the hundreds of sentimental locks, the Love Lock Bridge also offers a great view of Ljubljana’s other bridges and the backside of the market hall.
-You can also catch a relaxing river boat cruise from this location as well, and activity we will discuss a bet later on this list.
+You can also catch a relaxing river boat cruise from this location, an activity we will discuss a bit later on this list.

 6. Dragon Bridge